empa-scientific-it/openbis/test-ui-core/README.txt

 Creating copy of application war
 ================================

-Run target "create-webapp" from ui-test build file.
+Run target "create-webapp" from test-ui-core build file.
 This needs to done also when client code is updated.

 (On CI server, this target is executed before every test run)